 That’s not as easy as it sounds on a day-to-day basis.
 Hectic schedules, constant distractions, and other people’s needs can make it hard to take a few minutes, let alone the time you need for real reflection and replenishment.

-Ludwig helped design Canyon Ranch Woodside wellness retreat as an ideal environment for this.
+Ludwig helped define and design Canyon Ranch Woodside wellness retreat as an ideal environment for this.
 This holistic experience is based on immersion in nature and enriched by special programming, supportive experts, mind-body activities, and fellow guests with similar interests.
 Every detail in this intimate redwood setting supports a meaningful retreat, so even a few days can be transformative.

 However you seek a retreat, in different settings or on your own, the fundamental concept remains the same.
 “It’s all about connection,” Ludwig says.
 “It’s slowing down to connect or reconnect to self, others, nature, and purpose.
 All of it brings greater meaning and joy into a lifetime.”